 A fixed-rate mortgage is based on a decided rate of interest, which remains constant over a number of years.
 This type of loan protects the borrower from sudden increases in monthly mortgage payments when EIBOR rates increase and, similarly, will not go down should it decrease.

 For variable-rate mortgages, the interest differs over time based on market changes.
 If your lender is charging you a variable rate, chances are that your repayment amounts will vary as per the EIBOR.
-In this scenario monthly installments are revised on a regular basis and monthly installments could increase or decrease, as a result.
+In this scenario, monthly instalments are revised on a regular basis and monthly instalments could increase or decrease, as a result.

 Sources: 1; Constructionweekonline, 2; Gulf News, 3; Arabian Business.